-(4) Fuel, lubricating oils, spare parts, regular aircraft equipment and aircraft stores taken on board aircraft of one Contracting Party in the territory of the other Contracting Party and used solely on flights between two points in the territory of the latter Contracting Party shall be accorded with respect to customs duties, inspection fees and other similar national or local duties and charges treatment not less favourable than that granted to national airlines or to the most favoured airline operating such flights.
+(4) Fuel, lubricating oils, spare parts, regular aircraft equipment and aircraft stores, taken on board aircraft of one Contracting Party in the territory of the other Contracting Party and used solely on flights between two points in the territory of the latter Contracting Party, shall be accorded treatment no less favourable than that accorded to national airlines or to the most favoured airline operating such flights in respect of customs duties, inspection fees and other similar national or local duties and charges.

-Article 5.
-Passengers, baggage and cargo in direct transit across the territory of one Contracting Party and not leaving the area of the airport reserved for such purpose shall only be subject to a very simplified control.
+(5) Passengers, baggage and cargo in direct transit across the territory of one Contracting Party and not leaving the area of the airport reserved for such purpose shall only be subject to a very simplified control.
 Baggage and cargo in direct transit shall be exempt from customs duties and other similar taxes.